codio-templates/ThinkJava2/.guides/content/immutable-objects-more-generalization.md

 The previous result is similar to the “nested loops” approach in Section 6.4.
 However, the inner loop is now encapsulated in the `printRow` method.
-We can encapsulate the outer loop in a method too:
+We can encapsulate the outer loop in a method too.
+Try creating `public static void printTable()` with the code currently in the main method as the body of the function.
+Call the method from `main`.
+Press "Run!" to see what happens.
+{Run!}(sh .guides/bg.sh javac code/ch09/Tables.java java -cp code/ch09/ Tables 2)
+Here's what the code should look like when you're done:

 ```code
 public static void printTable() {